Fr. Philip A. Smith, O.P.,

 Fellowship Program Description

 The Fr.
 Philip A. Smith, O.P.
 Student Fellowships for Study and Service Abroad are awarded on a competitive basis to rising juniors and seniors.
 The Fellowships enable students to undertake summer study or service at Catholic and Dominican sites outside the continental United States.
 The Fellowships cover travel, living, and incidental expenses, and provide Fellows with a modest stipend.
-The Fellowships are funded through an generous initial ten-year commitment by Katherine (M.A., 1983) and her husband Thomas A. Murray III, M.D. and by, among others, several members of the Providence College Board of Trustees.
+The Fellowships are funded through the generosity of, among others, members of the Providence College Board of Trustees, current and former.

 The Fellowships are designed to encourage highly motivated students to deepen their acquaintance with the Catholic and Dominican intellectual tradition and the ethos of Christian service, and to introduce them to the breadth and richness of the church universal.
 They are also intended to act as a leaven within the College community.